maupilia/SRT/sphinx/before-obs.rst

    - the **quicklook** is open;

    - the **active surface** is green (:numref:`srt_activesurface`).
-The active surface does not work properly if a large fraction (a whole sector) becomes red.
+.. warning:: The active surface does not work properly if a large fraction (a whole sector) becomes red.
 It is a problem in K-band observations (:numref:`srt_AS-fraction-red`);

-**Upload your shedules (.scd, .lis, .bck and .cfg files) and check them:**
+Upload your shedules (.scd, .lis, .bck and .cfg files) and check them:

    *From your computer:*